romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Stop 1.3A: Semi-massive chromitites

-> Sub-stops to be consolidated for clarity.
+> NOTE: Sub-stops to be consolidated for clarity.

 After passing by an isoclinal fold (**Fig_isoclinal-pyroxenite**), we reach the area of **Stop 1.3**, where we will observe the first chromitite of the day and most of Cabo Ortegal pyroxenite subtypes.